 Implementation of Federal Acquisition Regulation (FAR) and Defense FAR Supplement (DFARS) small business regulations through issuance of DD 2579 reviews for each contract over $10,000, and, recommendations to adjust regulations when appropriate

-Policy guidance to DoD Components as well as small business contractors and subcontractors on all small business issues and small business programs, including: small business, veteran-owned small business, service-disabled veteran-owned small business, historically underutilized business zone small business, small disadvantaged business, women-owned small business, DoD Mentor-Protégé Program, Indian Incentive Program, Small Business Innovation Research, and Small Business Technology Transfer Reports, responses and other communications requested by Congress, GAO, DoD IG and the Small Business Administration
+Policy guidance to DoD Components as well as small business contractors and subcontractors on all small business issues and small business programs, including: small business, veteran-owned small business, service-disabled veteran-owned small business, historically underutilized business zone small business, small disadvantaged business, women-owned small business, DoD Mentor-Protégé Program, and Indian Incentive Program, responses and other communications requested by Congress, GAO, DoD IG and the Small Business Administration

 The Small Business Act (15 USC Sections 631-657)